biocatiit/website/content/pages/users_shipping.rst

 viruses, fungi, bacteria, etc...
 Additionally, the type of packaging needs to be coordinated with the hazards associated with your shipment.
-Not following Department of Transportation rules and regulations can result in very large fines (10's of thousands of dollars a day/per offence).
+Not following Department of Transportation rules and regulations can result in very large fines (10's of thousands of dollars a day/per offense).

 Small quantities of chemicals found in buffers are usually okay to ship via FedEx due to the DOT small quantity exemption rule depending on hazard class